Primal-dual stochastic gradient method for convex programs with many functional constraints: Introduction

 \textbf{Stochastic subgradient with random constraint projection.} Let $X_0=X$ and Then \eqref{eq:ccp} can be written to

 On solving the above problem, we can apply the method in \cite{wang2015random-multi-proj, wang2016stochastic-proj} and iteratively perform the update:

-where $i_k$ is randomly chosen from $\{0,1,\ldots,m\}$, $\Proj_{X_i}$ denotes the projection onto $X_i$, and $\vg_0^k$ is a stochastic approximation of a subgradient of $f_0$ at $\vx^k$.
-Various sampling schemes on $i_k$ are studied in \cite{wang2016stochastic-proj}.
-Under the linear regularity assumption on the set collection $\{X_i\}_{i=0}^m$, a sublinear convergence result is established in terms of objective value with rate $O(1/\sqrt{k})$ and feasibility violation with rate $O(\log k/\sqrt{k})$.
-To have efficient computation in the update \eqref{eq:alg-proj}, $X_i$ is required to be a simple set for each $i=0,1,\ldots,m$.
-Hence, if $\Proj_{X_i}$'s are difficult to evaluate, such as logistic loss function induced constraint set in the Neyman-pearson classification problem \cite{rigollet2011neyman}, the method in \cite{wang2015random-multi-proj, wang2016stochastic-proj} will be inefficient.
+where $j_k$ is randomly chosen from $\{0,1,\ldots,M\}$, $\Proj_{X_j}$ denotes the projection onto $X_j$, and $\vg_0^k$ is a stochastic approximation of a subgradient of $f_0$ at $\vx^k$.
+Various sampling schemes on $j_k$ are studied in \cite{wang2016stochastic-proj}.
+Under the linear regularity assumption on the set collection $\{X_j\}_{j=0}^M$, a sublinear convergence result is established.
+If $f_0$ is convex, the rate is $O(1/\sqrt{k})$ in terms of objective error { $|f_0(\vx^k)-f_0^*|$ and $O\big((\log k)/k\big)$ in terms of constraint violation $[\dist(\vx^k, \cX)]^2$.
+In \cite{wang2015random-multi-proj}, the rate of constraint violation is improved to $O(1/k)$.
+Furthermore, if $f_0$ is strongly convex, \cite{wang2015random-multi-proj} shows the convergence rate $O((\log k)/k)$ in terms of objective error and $O(1/k^2)$ of constraint violation.} To have efficient computation in the update \eqref{eq:alg-proj}, $X_j$ is required to be a simple set for each $j=0,1,\ldots,M$.
+Hence, if $\Proj_{X_j}$'s are difficult to evaluate, such as the logistic loss function induced constraint set in the Neyman-pearson classification problem \cite{rigollet2011neyman}, the method in \cite{wang2015random-multi-proj, wang2016stochastic-proj} will be inefficient.
 By contrast, our update in \eqref{eq:update-x} can be computed efficiently as long as $X$ is simple.
-In addition, we will show the same order of convergence rate without assuming linear regularity on $\{X_i\}_{i=0}^m$.

 \textbf{Stochastic proximal-proximal gradient method.} Let $r(\vx)=\iota_X(\vx)$ and $g_j(\vx) = \iota_{X_j}(\vx)$, where $\iota_X$ denotes the indicator function on $X$, and $X_j$'s are defined in \eqref{eq:def-Xj}.
 Then \eqref{eq:ccp} is equivalent to